Fractals!

 Have you ever seen an image like this before?

-First up, we aren't using Real Numbers (if you don't know what that is, just think of them as regular numbers), were using Complex Numbers.
-This means instead of 1 value there are 2. in writing this looks like: 4 + 9i where 4 is the real number and 9 is the complex number.
-Secondly this equation is a loop.
-We can tell because Z has a little n that means index and it sets the following index, n + 1.
-So what does Z start at?
-Z0 equals the pixels position where x is the real number and y is the complex.
-But when does the loop end?
-We exit when the length of Z is larger than 2 or when the index is to high (so we aren't stuck in the loop), this answers another question, how do we get that gradient? well we simply return the index, dividing n by the maximum iterations gives the graient in the above image. now theres one thing left in the equation, what is C?
-C is a constant offset and determines the shape of the fractal. it could be anything! e.g
+First up, we aren't using normal/Real numbers, were using Complex/Imaginary numbers.
+This means instead of 1 value there are 2.
+In writing this looks like: 4 + 9i where 4 is the real number and 9 is the complex number.
+This allows us to map the pixel position so that the x is the real and the y is the complex.
+But when is a number part of the set?
+A number is in the set when the length of Z is larger than 2, we'll also have a max iteration count as to not be trapped in aloop.
+Now theres one thing left in the equation, what is C?
+C is a constant offset and determines which fractal it is from the series.
+It could be anything! e.g -0.5 + 0.5i

 Now that we understand the equation lets break it down further.
 How do we square a Complex Number?
-You may think it would be as easy as r*r + (c*c)i but the value i means something.
-Thats right i is not just a signifier for the complex number it also has a numerical value.
+You may think it would be as easy as r*r + (c*c)i but the value i is a number.
+Thats right i is not just a signifier for the complex number.
 Specificaly it equals the square root of -1.
-This means i*i = -1.
+This means i^2 = -1.
 So it follows that:

 ci*ci =